 The query syntax is heavily inspired by SQLAlchemy.
 In DynamoDB, queries must use one of the table's indexes.
-Queries may only query across a single hash key.
+Queries are constrained to a single hash key value.
 This means that for a query there will always be at least one call to filter which will, at a minimum, set the hash key to search on.